opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

 ## Area charts

 Area charts depict changes over time, and they are commonly used to show trends.
 Area charts more efficiently identify patterns in log data, such as sales data for a time range and trends over that time.
-See [Graphs and charts]({{site.url}}{{site.baseurl}}/dashboards/visualize/graphs-and-charts) to learn more about how to create and use them in Dashboards.
+See [Using area charts]({{site.url}}{{site.baseurl}}/dashboards/visualize/area/) to learn more about how to create and use them in Dashboards.

  <img src="{{site.url}}{{site.baseurl}}/images/area-chart-1.png" alt="Example area chart in OpenSearch Dashboards" height="90%">